abo-abo/make-it-so/README.md

 ### Advantages

 1. You write the command only once.
-All the other times, you just customize literate switches.
+All the other times, you just customize the literate switches.

 2. It's possible to not have to write the command at all if it's available in the repository.

-3. Since the command is meant to be written just once, you can have a much more complex and optimized command, compared to the one that you would normally enter in the terminal.
+3. Since the command is meant to be written just once, you can have a more complex and optimized command, compared to the one that you would normally enter in the terminal.

-4. In case of multiple files, `make` allows to use parallel processors without the actual command knowing about it.
+4. In case of multiple files, `make` allows to use multiple cores without the actual command knowing about it.
 This means that people with different processors can use the same Makefile to the most efficiency, calling `make -j8` or `make -j2` where appropriate.

-5. The ELisp layer of this package solves the problem of Makefiles and file names with spaces.
+5. The Elisp layer of this package solves the problem of Makefiles and file names with spaces.

 ## Installation